bovirus/adbtools2/README.md

     confcpe.xml    output, CPE Data configuration file decrypted

-The output files written by the tool (conf.xml and confcpe.xml) are text file in "unix format" (lf as line separator) so notped has difficulties in displaying them correctly, you can use another editor or convert them to "dos format" with a command similar to the
+The output files written by the tool (conf.xml and confcpe.xml) are text file in "unix format" (lf as line separator) so notepad has difficulties in displaying them correctly, you can use another editor or convert them to "dos format" with a command similar to the
 following: